visgl/deck.gl/docs/custom-layers.md

-Also consider the properties of the base [Layer](/docs/layers/base-layer.md) class, as well as any other inherited properties if you are deriving. base `Layer` class, and and
+Also consider the properties of the base [Layer](/docs/layers/base-layer.md) class, as well as any other inherited properties if you are deriving.

 ## Implementing the Layer Lifecycle Functions

-To describe how a layer's properties relate to WebGL attributes and uniforms you need to implement the layers life cycle functions.
+To describe how a layer's properties relate to WebGL attributes and uniforms you need to implement the [layers life cycle functions](/docs/layer-lifecycle.md).

 ### Creating, Destroying and Drawing Layers

 `initializeState` - This is the one method that you must implement to create any WebGL resources you need for rendering your layer.

-deck.gl looks for the variable `model` on your state, and if set expects it to be an instance of a [luma.gl] `Model` class.
+deck.gl looks for the variable `model` on layer's state, and expects it to be an instance of a [luma.gl](https://github.com/uber/luma.gl) `Model` class.
 It then uses this model during rendering and picking etc meaning that you don't have to do anything more to get a working layer.

 `draw` - If you want to use custom uniforms or settings when drawing, you would typical implement the `draw` method and pass those to your render call.